What we achieved?

 Working with different departments towards the same goal describes almost every day in the life of a creative head.
 Using these working days to achieve a fully functional product that delights the eye and provides an — out of this world (ideally) — experience.
 The key is following a design language.

 When you come across a “design language system”, you might shake it off as something only the design team should care about, but that’s not the case and I’ll tell you why.
 First, let’s try and define it.

 A design language is a set of guidelines and standards which guide the creation of products underneath a brand.

-This is essentially like breaking down a product into reusable building blocks, which can be categorized and grouped.
+This is essentially like breaking down a product into reusable building blocks, adding the ability of categorizing and grouping them.
 Imagine stacking a few lego bricks to create a digital platform.
 It’s clearly not that easy, but it makes the process more actionable.